 Located in the gorgeous Vrata Valley, the 52 m high Peričnik waterfall is one of the tallest in Slovenia.

 These scenic remote areas of Slovenia’s Alps are home to old traditions which are still kept very much alive.

 Kremšnita or cream cake is a traditional dessert made of puff pastry, cream and vanilla custard that every visitor to Bled simply must try.

 It isn't only one of the main attractions to see in Bled, but probably the whole of Slovenia and home to ancient legends.

 Diseñado según el concepto de la góndola veneciana, el barco pletna ha estado en el Lago Bled durante siglos.

 Built on an enormous cliff overlooking a stunning glacial lake of the same name 1000 years ago.

-Close to Triglav National Park in the Slovenian mountains, the resort town of Bled has been known as a popular tourist destination for centuries.
+Close to Triglav National Park, the resort town of Bled has been known as a popular tourist destination for centuries.

 Tallado entre espléndidas paredes verticales por el río Radovna, el desfiladero de Vintgar es un maravilloso destino de viaje de un día.

-Part of the massive limestone plateau that stretches from eastern Italy to Albania, the Slovenian Karst is a magnificent region of Slovenia, famous for a long list of natural and cultural heritage wonders.
+Part of the massive limestone plateau, the Slovenian Karst is famous for a long list of natural and cultural heritage wonders.